-Casa Bonay by Mucho, Spain
+Casa Bonay by Mucho

 Casa Bonay is a unique hotel destination in the neighbourhood of Eixample Dret, Barcelona, housed within a historic nineteenth century building with a neo-classical façade.
 Although the setting has a strong historical value, inside and out, the hotel experience makes a connection with the creative talent that populates the city today.
 This is achieved through collaboration with pioneering chefs, young designers, renowned furniture brands and an independent publisher to create menus, interiors and books.